Deepan-Karmakar/p5.js-tutorial/JavaScript-basics.md

 Variables can be "emptied" by setting the value to `null`.
 This is another specific single type and value.
 It means a specific value *has* been assigned, but it's deliberately null.

 Often it's better to avoid null and undefined, JS does some unexpected things with them.
+If an 'undefined' variable is accidentally used in a calculation, it throws an error.

 ```javascript
 var car;                // Value is 'undefined'.
 Not a string, a built-in value.